Strategic Management

 Level of Consequence.

 Most strategic failures are not execution failures.
 They are architectural ones, made at the founding layer before any execution decision was taken.
+The practice begins upstream, at the architectural, governance, and structural positioning layer where the determinants of outcomes are set.

 0Canonical Domains